vampirevilage/Study_Journal/_posts/2020-04-23-immutable-class-in-java.md

 tags: [Blog, Coding, Java]
 author: Chetan Chauhan
 ---
-# Immutable Class
+# Immutable Class in Java
-1. Introduction
-2. Properties
-3. How to make an immutable class
-4. Miscellaneous

 ## Introduction
 Today we will learn how to create an immutable class in Java.
 Immutable objects are instances whose state doesn’t change after it has been initialized.